schuchard/kevinschuchard.com-2023/src/pages/blog/2018-10-22-angular-cli-prompts.md

 **list** - a predefined set of items which may be selected

-If you’re a schematic author process is almost just a simple.
+If you’re a schematic author the process is almost just a simple.
 You’ll want to upgrade your schematic dependencies to their respective @angular version 7.
 Then in your `schema.json` file, you’ll enable a prompt for each configuration value in one of two ways, longhand, and shorthand.

-[Shorthand](https://github.com/angular/angular-cli/blob/fb4e8187824fe66e50b42c16f95458e82b4787a8/docs/specifications/schematic-prompts.md#shorthand-form) is both more succinct capable across all prompt types than [longhand](https://github.com/angular/angular-cli/blob/fb4e8187824fe66e50b42c16f95458e82b4787a8/docs/specifications/schematic-prompts.md#longhand-form) so that’s the example I’ll be discussing.
+[Shorthand](https://github.com/angular/angular-cli/blob/fb4e8187824fe66e50b42c16f95458e82b4787a8/docs/specifications/schematic-prompts.md#shorthand-form) is more succinct than [longhand](https://github.com/angular/angular-cli/blob/fb4e8187824fe66e50b42c16f95458e82b4787a8/docs/specifications/schematic-prompts.md#longhand-form) and quite capable across all prompt types so that’s the example I’ll be discussing.

 Here’s an example of a schematic configuration option from the `schema.json` file before converting it to a prompt.